 1. Agree on what needs to be translated

-- Hospital reports are sometimes issued on complex forms that are only half completed.
+- Hospital reports issued on complex forms are sometimes only half completed.
 Ask your client if you can omit blank fields if they are not relevant.

 - Abnormal lab results are usually starred or marked with an up or down arrow to show that they are out of the reference range.
 Ask if you can just translate the abnormal results and attach the full version in the source language only.

 You’ll need to use your discretion when offering this type of service.
 If you don’t feel confident about what you can omit, translate the whole report.
-If the translation is for a different purpose, such as an insurance claim, then you will need to translate the document exactly as it is.
+If the translation is for a different purpose, such as an insurance claim, then you’ll need to translate the document exactly as is.

-Personal details may have to be redacted if the report is part of clinical trial documentation.
-This will preserve the blinding process.
+Personal details should be redacted if the report is part of clinical trial documentation.
+This preserves the blinding process and protects privacy.

 2. Arrange prices, invoicing and payment before you start

-Make sure this is all tied up in advance.
+Make sure these details are all tied up in advance.
 Think carefully about your quote.
 Charge a fixed price that will cover the time you need to complete the whole project.
 A per word rate won’t apply for this type of text, which may be scanned, have abbreviations to research and need more time than usual to format.